About Richard Hayes

 Technology & 25%

-Today, Lisa and I went to the International Plaza and I purchased an iPad, this model was released yesterday.
-It will enable me to Blog and communication more regularly (and it’s very cool).
-I continue to be able to eat well with the aid of a terrible tasting, very expensive but amazingly effective mouth rinse called Caphosol.
+Today, I went to the International Plaza, and I purchased an iPad; this model was released yesterday.
+It will enable me to blog and communicate more regularly (and it’s very cool).
+I continue to be able to eat well with the aid of a terrible-tasting, very expensive, but amazingly effective mouth rinse called Caphosol.
 I’ve also begun to apply daily a topical emulsion to my face called Biafine to help with the redness and soreness caused by the radiation treatments.
-Yesterday was day 10 of the 40 day program!
-We are twenty-five percent completed with chemotherapy, injections and radiation.
-While at the mall we had a great lunch at the Cheesecake Factory.
-At the Apple Store we meet a great Mac Specialist named Steve Fidrych who is pushing through his own physical challenges beautifully.
+Yesterday was day 10 of the 40-day program!
+We are twenty-five percent completed with chemotherapy, injections, and radiation.
+While at the mall, we had a great lunch at the Cheesecake Factory.
+At the Apple Store we meet a great Mac specialist named Steve Fidrych, who is pushing through his own physical challenges beautifully.
 I hope to speak with him again soon.
 My energy has been good today.
 Last week it was very low, which is very frustrating to me.
-Thankfully, Lisa and the boys have allowed me to heal and recover from the treatments with great support.
+Thankfully, my sons have allowed me to heal and recover from the treatments with great support.
 I love ’em!

 Press on, Rich